 Soft-start (inrush current limiter) for toroidal transformers – assembled, tested

-Fully populated and tested Soft-start (inrush current limiter) for toroidal transformers
+Fully assembled and tested Soft-start (inrush current limiter) for toroidal transformers

 It is well known that when power amplifier is switched on, the initial current drawn from the Mains is many times higher than it’s nominal value and could reach hundreds of Amperes.
 Anyone who has a large power amp – especially one that uses a toroidal transformer – will have noticed a momentary dimming of the lights when the amp is powered up.
 The current drawn is so high that other equipment is affected.
 The main reasons for that are: